cnag-aat/assembly_pipeline/README.md

 3.2 Using the ``--pe1 {FILE} and --pe2 {FILE}`` options.
 That will consider that these are the paired files containing all the illumina reads to be used and will build meryldbs and polish with them.

+4- Input assemblies

+If you want to polish an already assembled assembly, you can give it to the pipeline by using the option ``--assembly-in ASSEMBLY_IN [ASSEMBLY_IN ...]
+                        Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
+Example: '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...``

-# List of steps currently implemented:
+# Description of implemented rules

 1- Preprocessing:

-Read concatenation
+- Read concatenation

-Longranger for 10X reads
+- Longranger for 10X reads

-Filtlong
+- Filtlong

-Build meryldb (with processed 10X reads or illumina reads)
+- Build meryldb (with processed 10X reads or illumina reads)

-Concat meryldbs
+- Concat meryldbs

-Align ONT (Minimap2)
+- Align ONT (Minimap2)

-Align Illumina (BWA-MEM)
+- Align Illumina (BWA-MEM)

 2- Assembly

-Flye (default)
+- Flye (default)

-Nextdenovo (if turned on)
+- Nextdenovo (if turned on)

 3- Polishing

-Hypo (default)
+- Hypo (default)

-Racon (if turned on)
+- Racon (if turned on)

-Medaka (if turned on)
+- Medaka (if turned on)

-Pilon (if turned on)
+- Pilon (if turned on)

-Nextpolish ont (if turned on)
+- Nextpolish ont (if turned on)

-Nextpolish illumina (if turned on)
+- Nextpolish illumina (if turned on)

 4- Evaluations

-Merqury
+- Merqury

-Busco
+- Busco

-Nseries
+- Nseries

 # Steps that will be included soon

 Trim_galore (rule done, need to integrate it)